-- 1.Is it lawful for Renata to refuse chemotherapy, even if she may die sooner without that treatment? - 2.
-Does Rajesh have to follow Renata's decision? - 3.
+1. Is it lawful for Renata to refuse chemotherapy, even if she will die sooner without that treatment?

+- 2. Does Rajesh have to follow Renata's decision? - 3.
 Can Alejandro demand that Renata have the treatment? - 4.
-What if Renata did not have capacity to decide about chemotherapy?
+What if Renata did not have capacity to make a decision about chemotherapy?